fieldtrip/website/development/realtime/tobi.md

 ## Testing tia2ft

 To test tia2ft, one can use the TOBI signal server to generate artificial signals.
-With the TOBI signal servers version 8ea1376, a TiA serving sine-waves can be started as follow
+With the TOBI signal servers version 8ea1376, a TiA serving sine-waves can be started as follows:

     server.sh bin/server_config.xml